Phileosopher/commonplace/glossary-computers-2.md

 Element - a piece of something designed, often refers to visually designed things, can also refer to a mathematical value

+Embedded systems - small computers designed to be affordable and small

 Empty state - a database entry that has no information in it

 Emulator - software designed to reproduce the conditions of a different hardware to make *other* software run correctly (e.g., make Linux run on Windows)